osisoft/PI-Interface-Emerson-Syncade-Docs/content/pi-event-frames-interface-manager/batch-settings.md

 Default setting: `/REPEATPARAMS = false`

-/REPEATPARAMS can be set in the .ini file, from the command line, or by using the PI Event Frames Interface Manager / Batch Setup tab.

 If /REPEATPARAMS is set to **false**, the interface will take an *InstructionParameter* with multiple *InstructionParametersInstance* CV values and only display the most recent CV value for that *InstructionParameter*.

 If /REPEATPARAMS is set to **true**, the interface will take an *InstructionParameter* with multiple *InstructionParametersInstance* CV values and create a new *InstructionParameter* by adding the delimiter specified by /REPEATDELIMITER and a numerical sequence starting at 2.